TheBigBookMan/grad-dip/Artificial Intelligence/Algorithms.md

 - **Heuristic Function**- *f(n)* = estimated distance between the state *n* and the goal state
 	- definition of *f(n)* is problem dependent
 - **Best-first search (greedy search)**-
-	- similar to fepth-first and breath-fiorst, uses list OPEN to keep track of current fringe of the search and CLOSED record states already visited
+	- similar to depth-first and breath-fiorst, uses list OPEN to keep track of current fringe of the search and CLOSED record states already visited
 	- this includes added step of ordering the states on OPEN according to the heuristic function- the closeness of these states to the goal
 	- On each iteration the search, it alwas selects the most "promising" state (with the lowest heuristic function value) in OPEN to perform search, thus OPEN is actually a priority queue
 	- each step it will look at the ordered OPEN list and choose the best heuristic function (lowest score = estimated closer to goal) and this is why greedy because always choosing the best selection
--
+- **Uniform Cost Search**- sometimes edges in state space is associated with a cost- so determining the search for goal state AND the lowest cost path to the goal state
+	- cumulative cost of the path
+	- queue is sorted by the path cost, so whatever is the shortest cost (currently) will be ahead of any nodes that are longer, so its already identifying shorter paths than longer even when its not at goal state
+	- breadth-first search finds the shallowest goal state and therefore be the cheapest solution provided the **path cost is a function of the deppth of the solution**, but if it is not the case, then breadth fierst is not gauranteed to find the best (cheapest) solution
+	- Uniform cost search remedies this by expanding the lowest cost node on the fringe, where cost is the path cost from starting state to the current state *g(n)*
+- **A* Seaarch**-  combining both greedy search and uniform cost search
+	- have to determine what *g(n)* and *h(n)* - like tiles moved
+	- heuristic function formula- *f(n) = g(n) + h(n)*
+		- *g(n)* = the cost from the start node to current node
+		- *h(n)* = estimation distance from  current node to goal state